kolewttd/wtt/README.md

 **Best Practices:**

-* **Secure connections:** Use TLS/SSL encryption when possible to protect data in transit.
+* **Secure connections:** Use TLS/SSL encryption when needed to protect data in transit.
+Otherwise plain text can suffice.
+Failing to do so protects a particular attack surface, but it can also introduce a lot more attack surface, as well as limit the recovery, in return.
+Or it can just break the API for the people.
-* **Framing:** Delimit plaintext data with simple markers or separators to indicate the start and end of each message.

 * **Error handling:** Implement error handling mechanisms to ensure data integrity and recover from transmission errors.
+Do not implement it, if you do not need it.

 * **Authentication:** Establish an authentication mechanism to verify the identities of the communicating parties, if necessary.

+The internet is just fine.
+We make it insecure.

 **Example Protocol Using Raw Sockets:**